 – 23 years old –

 Okay, you went ahead and bought the house anyway and now you’re realizing that being a homeowner can be quite expensive.
-When Chase bank gave you that mortgage loan and told you that you could “afford” it, you didn’t factor in repairs, utilities and your other life expenses.
+When Chase bank gave you that mortgage loan and told you that you could “afford” it, you didn’t factor in repairs, utilities, and your other living expenses.

 Take some time, sit down and write out a monthly budget to live on.
-Here’s a simple spreadsheet to use.
 In a few years, they are going to come out with some super intuitive personal budgeting apps like Mint.
 You’ll want to be an early adopter.
 Living within your means and on a budget is super crucial at your age.

 4. Start Investing for Retirement Early